By Paul Taylor

 because it takes time for hair to start shedding once the follicles are

-forced out of their growing phase and into their resting phase.
+forced out of their growing phase and into their resting phase (2).
 And this

 can make it difficult to link the hair loss and stress event together.

-Some disorders are not fully understood.
-So, whether stress could be the actual trigger is unclear.
-These include:
+Some disorders are not fully understood, so whether stress could be the actual trigger is unclear.
+One such condition is fibromyalgia.

-This condition has loads of symptoms and, quite possibly, loads of potential causes too.
-Fibromyalgia is still something of a puzzle yet to be fully understood, but there does seem to be a strong link with stress.
+This condition has loads of symptoms and, quite possibly, loads of potential causes as well.
+Fibromyalgia is still something of a puzzle yet to be fully understood but there does seem to be a strong link with stress (3).

 More and more men and women are living today's fast paced "24-7" lifestyle.